FREQUENTLY ASKED QUESTIONS

 The loss of the renewal issue in the fall of 2018 resulted in the elimination of 10 teaching positions, 5 administrative positions and 8 classified positions.
 These staffing cuts were implemented this school year (2019-20 school year), which started in August 2019.
 This also included reducing busing to state minimum levels for grades first through eighth.

-Euclid Schools earned the Auditor of State Award with Distinction and had no audit findings.
-Our average teacher salary is in the lowest 20 percent of Cuyahoga County and our average administrator salary is the lowest in the county.
 The district made $1.6 million in cuts before asking voters to approve the 2018 renewal levy.
 We made the cuts through staff reductions, purchased services cuts and tightening our administrative belts.
 If the cuts were not made, the district would have had to ask for additional money in 2018 instead of asking voters to approve what the district was already receiving.

 More than 3,000 community events took place in Euclid Schools’ facilities.
 Community members of all ages are invited to use our facilities like our pool and track.
 Various independent youth athletic tournaments that use these facilities bring thousands of visitors to Euclid who patronize its restaurants and businesses.
 Organizations like homeowners associations and scouting programs use our buildings.